Table of Contents

 If you are unable to commit to significant time away from work and family, our California heroin rehab offers evidence-based outpatient programs.
 If you need the intensive services found in a residential program but have the flexibility to live at home, our intensive outpatient program will be beneficial to you.
 If you need immediate dual diagnosis care and are in immediate danger of relapse, our partial hospitalization program will be your best option.
 Our traditional women’s outpatient program will be your best option if your heroin addiction is mild and you don’t require detox or medical care.

 To help you better transition back home after treatment, we offer lifetime aftercare where you receive support from past graduates of Casa Serena.
-Additionally, our sober and supportive living program allows you to work your program of recovery and receive the support of others who have started their own recovery journey.
-Our sober living and aftercare programs give you the confidence to transform yourself into the healthy and happy person you were meant to be.
+Additionally, our transitional living program allows you to work your program of recovery and receive the support of others who have started their own recovery journey.
+Our transitional living and aftercare programs give you the confidence to transform yourself into the healthy and happy person you were meant to be.

 Our Counselors Are Here to Help